MaksimZinovev/obsidian-km-testing-kit/readme.md

 1. Add or update YAML properties - press Alt + Cmd + M
 2. Add Auto Properties  values selectable through a suggester - navigate to Settings > Plugin Options > MetaEdit > Auto Properties > click Settings icon.
 Then add properties and selectable values.

-Here is example how to add  feature name to metadata of the session note created in previous example
+How to add  feature name to metadata of the session note created in previous example

 ```
 Alt + Cmd + M - run MetaEdit plugin